Production Governance for

 Privacy & Security

-No telemetry.
-No cloud dependency.
-Secrets stored in your platform's secure vault, terminal output redacted before the AI sees it, and tamper-evident audit trails.
+No telemetry, no cloud dependency.
+Secrets in your platform's secure vault, terminal output redacted before the AI sees it, tamper-evident audit trails.

 Open & Auditable

-Available at no cost on GitHub for macOS and Windows.
-Cryptographic audit logs.
-Every AI action, permission decision, and command execution, all verifiable locally.
+Free on GitHub for macOS and Windows.
+Cryptographic audit logs make every AI action, permission decision, and command verifiable locally.

-Ongoing proof-of-work on agent threat modeling, drift detection, and production governance.
+Ongoing field notes on agent threat modeling, drift detection, and production governance.
 If you want the implementation thinking, this is where it lives.

 Pyromancer: An Operator-First AI Terminal